Nottingham-CTU/REDCap-UI-Tweaker/README.md

 Enter field annotations here (one per line) for them to be provided in a drop down list on the add/edit field form for easy selection.

+### Enable @SQLDESCRIPTIVE action tag
+Allow use of the **@SQLDESCRIPTIVE** action tag, which will use the option label from the selected option in an SQL field as descriptive text and render the field like a descriptive field.
+This allows HTML content to be generated on the page using a database query.
+You will probably want to pair this action tag with @DEFAULT or @PREFILL to select the appropriate option.

+As REDCap may strip HTML from option labels, for best results try returning data from the database in URL-encoded or base64 format, which can be indicated by prefixing the data as follows:
+* raw: &ndash; no encoding
+* url: &ndash; URL-encoded
+* b64: &ndash; base64 encoded
+* if not prefixed, then assume raw (no encoding)

 ### Submit options
 On a REDCap data entry form, there are several options available when submitting.
 The **Save & Exit Form** option is always displayed next to a button/list combo of options which can